What Is A Sim Swap?

 What Can You Do About a SIM Swap?

-Take preventative action with your information to make sure you aren’t a victim of SIM swapping.
-For starters, be diligent in your own online behavior by keeping a close eye on your accounts and keeping your information off the internet.
-Educate yourself about common scams such as phishing scams to keep your information out of the hands of scammers.
+The best measures you can take to make sure you aren’t a victim of SIM swapping are preventative.
+For starters, keep a close eye on your accounts and keep your information off the internet.
+Use security questions that couldn’t be answered with a simple Google search.
+Don’t ever comment on those weird Facebook posts that say, “Comment the name of your dog and your date of birth below!”
+Educate yourself about spotting and avoiding common scams like phishing emails to keep your information out of the hands of scammers.

 In addition to this, increase your security in whatever way you can.
 Make sure you have strong passwords and solid security questions.
-Turn on notifications for all of your important accounts and make sure your important information is password protected.
-Ensure that you know who to contact if you suspect a breach.
+Using a password manager and authentication apps for your important accounts can make it much harder for a SIM swap to happen.
+Allows allow notifications for your accounts and make sure your important information is password protected.
+If you suspect a breach, acting fast is critical if you ever think you may have had your SIM swapped.

-SIM swapping is unfortunately simple, and it is important that you are always on the lookout for potential scammers.
+SIM swapping happens more often than you might think.
 Keep your data secure, and don’t share too much of your personal information online.
-Keep a close watch on your personal SIM card to make sure you are the only one accessing your phone number.
+Monitor activity related to your personal SIM card to make sure you are the only one accessing your phone number.

 SIM swapping is hard to fight, but there are plenty of things you can do to keep your data safe.
-Changes in your behaviors and your security measures will go a long way towards keeping you safe from online threats.
+Changes in your behaviors and your security measures will go a long way toward keeping you protected from online threats.